prarsena/CS180-Fall2024-LectureNotes/Chapter 4 - Files.md

 - File
 - Scanner (you already know Scanner)

-Tonight we'll basically only focus on PrintWriter and FileWater.

 These objects must be imported, similarly to Scanner, except Scanner is in java.util, while file objects are in java.io:
 ```
 import java.util.Scanner;   // Needed for Scanner class